Charles Spencer, 9th Earl Spencer: Career

-Spencer was a member of the House of Lords from 29 March 1992 (the day his father died and he inherited the peerage) until the House of Lords Act 1999 excluded most hereditary peers on 11 November 1999.
+Spencer was a member of the House of Lords from 29 March 1992, the day his father died and he inherited the peerage, until the House of Lords Act 1999 excluded most hereditary peers on 11 November 1999.

 On several occasions, Spencer has been accused of refusing to allow his sister Diana to live in a cottage on the Althorp estate, despite her request at the height of her emotional difficulties.
-These allegations have repeatedly been proven to be untrue, as seen in an apology published by The Times in 2021, admitting that "having considered his sister's safety, and in line with police advice, the Earl offered the Princess of Wales a number of properties included Wormleighton Manor (in Warwickshire), the Spencer family's original ancestral home".
+The claim has however been disputed, by accounts that state Spencer offered Diana alternative properties.
+In 2021, The Times issued an apology acknowledging that "having considered his sister's safety, and in line with police advice, Spencer offered the Princess of Wales a number of properties included Wormleighton Manor (in Warwickshire), the Spencer family's original ancestral home".
+In the correspondence which came to light during the 2002 trial of Diana's former butler Paul Burrell, Spencer told the princess that their relationship was the weakest he had with any of his sisters.
+He called her a "fickle friend" who was deceitful and manipulative.
+He wrote: "I know how manipulation and deceit are parts of the illness...
+I pray that you are getting appropriate and sympathetic treatment for your mental problems".